EASY Fig Jam made with figs, orange, lemon, ginger, cloves, and cinnamon. Small batch, takes only a few minutes to make in the microwave!

 If you use a large pyrex measuring cup as we have done here, you can see that you start with close to 3 cups of liquid.
 You want to boil it down to 2 cups.

-3 Pour out the jam into jars, leaving 1/4-inch of headroom from the top of the jars.
+3 Pour into jars: Pour out the jam into jars, leaving 1/4-inch of headroom from the top of the jars.
 If you want to keep your jam in a cupboard, then use sterilized jars (heat them in the oven at 200°F for 10 minutes).
 If you plan to eat up quickly and will keep them in the refrigerator, regular clean jars will do.